dmitryspain/OutlayApp/README.md

 Outlay is a small pet project to track your monobank stats and transaction details + grouped information etc. (which is absent in monobank app)

 Tech info:
-.NET7
-DDD/MediatR
-EF Core
-Automapper
-Quartz
-Redis
+.NET 7, DDD/MediatR, EF Core, Automapper, Quartz, Redis